 Fly With A Spitfire Experience

-Birthday gift?
-Retirement gift?
-Christmas gift?
-If there is someone special you know who has a passion for the Spitfire - our flights with this legendary aircraft are perfect for you.
-Our Fly With A Spitfire experiences some call aerial artistry - others flying theatre.
+Our Fly With A Spitfire experiences some call aerial artistry – others flying theatre.
 When our Spitfire TD314 St George comes into view, flying within waving distance, it’s as if you are in a dream – the grace and pace of the Spitfire as she manoeuvres around you is breath taking.
 Air to air photo shoots like this don’t get any better!
-Take your Fly With A Spitfire experience from Headcorn Aerodrome, Kent (former RAF Lashenden) or from Sywell Aerodrome, Northants.
+Take your Fly With A Spitfire experience from Headcorn Aerodrome, Kent (former RAF Lashenden) or from North Weald Airfield, Essex.

 Fly In A Spitfire Experience

 Our Fly In A Spitfire experience is a thrilling CAA approved WW2 flight experience of a lifetime in a rare two-seater T9 Spitfire.
 A highly experienced Spitfire pilot will guide you through this unforgettable Spitfire flying experience.
-This flight experience is the most affordable 'Fly In A Spitfire' option in the UK - book now for 2019 flights.
-Take your Fly In A Spitfire experience from Headcorn Aerodrome, Kent (former RAF Lashenden) or from Sywell Aerodrome, Northants.
+This flight experience is the most affordable ‘Fly In A Spitfire’ option in the UK – book now for 2021 flights.
+Take your Fly In A Spitfire experience from Headcorn Aerodrome, Kent or from North Weald Airfield, Essex.
 Why not prepare for take off and take our interactive Spitfire Cockpit tour HERE.